SharePoint/sp-dev-docs/docs/general-development/how-to-make-custom-css-files-themable-in-sharepoint.md

 /* [ReplaceFont(themeFont:"FontSlot")] */
 ```

 Replace  _FontSlot_ with the name of the font slot to use.
-To see a list of available font slots, see the [Font slots](color-palettes-and-fonts-in-sharepoint.md#fontSlot) section in [Color palettes and fonts in SharePoint 2013](color-palettes-and-fonts-in-sharepoint.md).
+To see a list of available font slots, see the [Font slots](color-palettes-and-fonts-in-sharepoint.md#fontSlot) section in [Color palettes and fonts in SharePoint](color-palettes-and-fonts-in-sharepoint.md).